FAQ about this FAQ

 A: Like, now would be good.

-A: Three main books.
-I'm working on drafting the last book in the trilogy now.
-It's tentatively titled Sunrise.
-There will also be a novelette titled Darla's Story that tells everything that happens to Darla between when the supervolcano erupts and when she meets Alex.
+A: It’s a three-and-a-half-ology.
+There are three main books and also a novelette titled Darla’s Story that tells everything that happens to Darla between when the supervolcano erupts and when she meets Alex.

 Q: Is there a discussion or curriculum guide for ASHFALL?

 A: Yes, Tanglewood Press created a great discussion guide.
-Check it out on their site here.
+Check it out on their site.
+There are several other curriculum or discussion guides linked here.

 Q: Why did you set the beginning of Ashfall in Cedar Falls, Iowa?